upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

 JavaScript objects are fundamental to how data from the internet is structured and retrieved.
 If you wanted to make an app that used information about the current weather, movies playing near your zip-code, or just about any data you can imagine that comes from the internet, it is very, very likely that that data will be in the form of a big JavaScript object.
 With an understanding of objects, you're on your way to becoming an awesome developer.

 ## Mini-Challenge
+1. Add at least one more bubble, make it an object.

-1. Add a `size` property to each bubble object.
+2. Add a `size` property to each bubble object.
 The size can be random or hard-coded in.

-2. Add a `color` property to every bubble object that is a random number between `0` and `255`.
+3. Add a `color` property to every bubble object that is a random number between `0` and `255`.
 Use that number to make the bubbles `fill` a random grayscale color.

   You don't have to worry that the property `color` will conflict with p5's built-in `color` function.
 This is because you will be accessing it by something like `bubble1.color`.
 The property `color` is sort of protected inside the object.

-3. Wouldn't it be cool if the bubbles were a random color that wasn't gray.
+4. Wouldn't it be cool if the bubbles were a random color that wasn't gray.
 One way to do this would be to make 3 new properties inside each object.
 The keys could be `r`, `g`, and `b` perhaps, and the values a random value.

   If you're up for a challenge, one interesting thing is that a key of an object can have a value that is *another object*.
 What if you're bubble looked like:
   ```javascript